Here Are 45 Pictures Which Prove That Cats Are The Best Camouflagers Ever

 6. There Is No Cat, Only Delicious Soda Pop

 This behavior can be observed in domestic settings where cats choose spots that mimic their natural habitats.
-McConnell suggests that understanding these instincts can help cat owners create environments that foster their pets' natural behaviors, ultimately enhancing their well-being.
+Understanding these instincts can help cat owners create environments that foster their pets' natural behaviors, ultimately enhancing their well-being.

 7. I Finally Figured Out Where Tank The Cat Has Been Hiding.
 I Only Saw Him Because A Bird Chirped On TV And He Stuck His Head Up Slightly.
 Who Sees Him?